howesteve/elegua/README.md

 ## Features

 - Dependency free (except for Svelte, of course)
-- A single file/component
+- A single file/component (1.5Kb gzipped)
 - Fully reactive
 - History API only (who uses hash paths nowawdays?)
 - Regular \<a\> links supported out of the box.
 No need for \<Link\> additional components.
 - Routes types supported:
-  - Hash/fixed paths (fast!)
+  - Fixed paths (uses a hash lookup - fast!)
   - Dynamic routes (`/xxx/:group/:id`) (yes, they can be nested)
   - Regexp: any rule you could imagine if it can be expressed by a RegExp expression (ex: `/id/[0-9]+\.json`)
   - Fallback/error route